 Any hollow of an appropriate size is a candidate for the new colony.
 And bees choose spaces of all sizes!
 Though a volume of 40-50 litres (size of one deep brood box) is a common choice.

 Most beekeepers like to use that size of bee box for bait hives when they hope to attract a swarm of bees.
 They also add swarm lure to entice visiting bees to take a closer look.

 Scout bees are attracted to the smell of old honeycomb.
 This results in a good nest site being used over and over again as the years go by.

-Scout bees dance on the surface of the ball of hanging bees.
+Scout bees communicate through dances even on the surface of the ball of hanging bees.
 (It is fascinating to watch if you ever have the opportunity to observe a swarm up close.)